Haldimand and Norfolk Counties

 Canada Southern Railway

 In 1868, an Ontario charter for the Erie & Niagara Extension Railway Company was approved, with powers to build from Fort Erie via St. Thomas to either Sandwich or Windsor on the Detroit River.
 A year and a half later, this charter was parlayed into the Canada Southern Railway (CSR).
 Built to the 4 ft 8½ in Standard Gauge, its object was also the US border-to-border traffic.
-The Canadian portion of the CSR consisted of two divisions, the Western and the Eastern.
-Construction began from both Canadian ends in 1871, and the two met at Townsend on February 20, 1873.
+The Canada Southern consisted of two divisions, the Western and the Eastern.
+Construction began from both ends in 1871, and the two met at Townsend on February 20, 1873.
 From the west, the new line entered Norfolk County at La Salette, with stations at Windham, Waterford, Townsend (Centre) and Villa Nova, passing into Haldimand County at Hagersville, then on to Dufferin, Cayuga, Canfield, and passing out of Haldimand County into Niagara County between Attercliffe and Perry stations.

-The Great Western's "Air Line" and the Canada Southern Railway were therefore the first to traverse Norfolk County.
+The Great Western's "Air Line" and the Canada Southern Railway were the first to traverse Norfolk County.